 Rows of cute bungalows have been transformed into Rainey Street, a lively scene of restaurants, bars and food trucks.
 Have brunch at Banger’s Sausage House & Beer Garden or dinner at Emmer & Rye, hailed by Bon Appétit as one of the best restaurants in the country.
-Afterwards, play bar games and have a drink with friends at Lustre Pearl, or try a Texas-brewed beer at Craft Pride.
+Afterwards, play bar games and have a drink with friends at Lustre Pearl.
 Find hotels near Rainey Street.

 Red River Cultural District

 Sixth Street has always had a quirky allure, with its loud bars sharing space with world-class hotels.
 Maggie Mae’s rooftop is a great place for dancing and drinking.
 You won’t get in without a reservation, but Midnight Cowboy, a speakeasy that takes pride in its creative cocktails, is well worth the extra effort.
 Stop in at Casino El Camino for a late-night burger.
 Or enjoy Tex-Mex cuisine with a frosty margarita on the rooftop patio at Iron Cactus.
 Find hotels near Sixth Street.

 At The Arboretum, a park-like outdoor shopping center, try family-style classics at Juliet Italian Kitchen or sweet scoops from Amy’s Ice Creams.
 Then shop for fancy olive oils at Austin-owned Con’ Olio or taste regional Mexican fare at Manuels.
 Find hotels near The Arboretum.

 Fresa's.
 Credit Nick Simonite.